Boulia is the ‘Land of the Min Min Light’. It is where mystery, history, science and dinosaurs meet.

 Travel to Boulia

-Tag TrulyAus in your adventures @trulyaus on Instagram and Facebook if you ever happen to travel Boulia.
-You can research more about outback Queensland with our other story on Bedourie.
+Tag TrulyAus in your adventures @trulyaus on Instagram and Facebook if you travel to Boulia.
+You can research more about outback Queensland with our story on beautiful Bedourie.

-See the map below for details on how to travel to Boulia and book your flight here.
+Rex flies to Boulia!
+See the map below for details and book your flight here.